asierra/Metagrafica/mg.1.md

 :   Gray level for filling, between 0 for black to 100 for white.
 A negative number indicates to draw the contour with the current line style.

 `FCOLOR s`
 :   Color for filling, as a string which can be the color name or six letters HTML RGB color code, like 000000 for black and FFFFFF for white.
-A preceding *-* indicates to draw the contour with the current line style.
+A preceding **-** indicates to draw the contour with the current line style.

 `LGRAY n`
 :   Gray level for lines, 0 for black to 100 for white.

 `LCOLOR s`
-:   Color for filling, as a string which can be the color name or six letters HTML RGB color code, like 000000 for black and FFFFFF for white.
+:   Color for paths, as a string which can be the color name or six letters HTML RGB color code, like 000000 for black and FFFFFF for white.

+`TALIGN n`
+:  To align the text, with 0 to left (default), 1 to center, 2 to right.

 `TSIZE n`
 :   Text size in units of typographic points.

-`TALIGN n`
-:  To align the text, with 0 to left (default), 1 to center, 2 to right.

 `TSTYLE style`
 :  Set the style for text with one or more of these keywords, in lower case: roman, sanserif, courier, bold or italic.